spiral/docs/docs/en/start/configuration.md

 It can be useful to have different configuration values depending on the environment in which the application is running.
 For example, you may want a simple cache storage for local development in order to reduce the resource requirements of your testing environment, while a more robust and scalable storage may be preferred for production.

-To make it easy to manage different configuration values for different environments, Spiral uses the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library.
+To make it easy to manage different configuration values for different environments, Spiral uses the [dotenv](../extension/dotenv.md) bridge.
 In a new project installation, you will find a `.env.sample` file in the root directory of your application that defines several common environment variables.
 When you install Spiral app, this file is automatically copied to `.env`.